 Parrots, the scientific name Psittaciformes, belonging to Psittacidae are colorful birds with a curved beak, and zygodactyl feet, which means they have feet with four toes, two pointing forward and two backward.
 Parrots usually live in the warm regions of the world, but we humans have caged them at our residences from the bygone era for enjoyment and amusement.

 While petting parrots, we should keep in mind their traits, sleep cycles, and the surrounding climate.
 They are of different colors and sizes, which range from 5 inches to 30 inches from head to tail.
-The Life spans of the parrots and the species alike are about 75 to 80 years.
+The Life spans of parrots and the species alike are about 75 to 80 years.

 How Many Hours Do Parrots Sleep?

-Parrots are the birds who live in tropical and subtropical regions or where there is warmth.
-In the equatorial regions, the sun shines for 12 hours during the day and sets for 12 hours at night.
+Parrots are birds who live in tropical and subtropical regions or where there is warmth.
+In equatorial regions, the sun shines for 12 hours during the day and sets for 12 hours at night.
 The birds and the habitants at such places are habitual to this day-night cycle and work accordingly.
 Parrots habitually need to sleep for 12 hours.

 The best time for them to sleep is at night because they are habitual to this routine.
-We cage parrots and birds in our homes and pet them for a long time in human history.
+We cage parrots and birds in our homes and have to pet them for a long time in human history.
 Sometimes we do not allow parrots to take proper sleep, which leads them to behave unusually.
 Or we try to change the sleeping patterns of our feathered friends according to our routine.

 The sleep duration is different for different parrots.
-Some parrots sleep for 8 hours and some for 10 hours, but mostly parrots take 12 hours of sleep.
+Some parrots sleep for 8 hours and some for 10 hours, but most parrots take 12 hours of sleep.
 It does not mean that you can not wake them while they are asleep, but you should allow them to complete their 12 hours of sleeping, which they can complete in naps during your rest time.
-These naps can be short, long, frequent, and infrequent, depending on the last sleep cycle.
+These naps can be short, long, frequent, or infrequent, depending on the last sleep cycle.

 Baby and old parrots sleep for 12-14 hours.
 You should not awaken parrots randomly because by doing so they can get frightened and bite you.
 While they are asleep, cover their cage, dim the lights, and limit sounds at your home.
 Any kind of hindrance and noise can break their sleep, which leads to disturbing behaviors in them.
 Like you, they are also creatures, taking complete care of them is your duty.